fractastical/self-organization-constitution/readme.md

 ###Why is this constitution needed?

-Your group of 2-20 people needs a clear way to fulfill its purpose, make decisions, get things done, and respond to change.
+The constitition is currently designed for federations of organizations or groups of 2-20 people that need a clear way to fulfill their purpose, make decisions, get things done, and respond to change.

-* To fit your values your constitution must be egalitarian.
+* Dynamic method of association between autonomous organizations and/or individuals
-* In order to respond to change and adapt to your unique context you must be able to evolve your constitution.
+* Evolving and adapting to your unique context
-* To learn from other groups you need to be able to share innovations freely.
+* Ownership and management of any intellectual property generated through the collaboration
-* In order to build capacity rapidly with changing team members your constitution must also be simple.
+* Rapidly building capacity with changing team members via ease of use and simplicit

 If this is what you are looking for, [this constitution](CONSTITUTION.md) is for you.